The Pros and Cons of Car Wrapping Vs. Painting

 Polyester wraps

-The cost of the vinyl film;
+As for the vinyl wrap: The cost usually includes the cost of the vinyl film;

 And any additional design or customization fees.